obordonado/Blueclub/README.md

 - <b>.../users</b>
 <img src="/img/listUsers.png" style="width:600px;"/>

->In this case we get the complete JSON of users.
+>If <b>admin</b> wishes to do so, in this case we get the complete JSON of users.
 >As seen above, the data we obtain has been <b>filtered</b> so that no sensible data (password,role) can be seen.
+This can be changed by modifying "..controllers/UserController.js", inside User.findAll().
 ---

 ###### <center><span style="color:red"> MOVIE MANAGEMENT</span></center>

 - <b>.../films/addfilm</b>
 <img src="/img/addFilm.png" style="width:600px;"/>

+>Only an <b>admin</b> can add a new movie.

 ---